Work-Study Opportunity: Teaching West Michigan Histories Research Assistant

 This position is a great opportunity for students interested in history/social studies education, curriculum development, local/Michigan history, public history, the history of African American, Latinx, Asian American, Native American or LGBTQIA+ people, or digital humanities.

 The Research Assistant is expected to work 10-15 hours per week at $14.74/hour.
-Much of this work will be self-directed.
-Strong preference for work-study students.
+Much of this work will be self-directed, while other aspects may require collaboration with another Research Assistant.
 Access to a personal computer and a regular internet connection is required.
-This position is only open to currently enrolled GVSU graduate and undergraduate students.
+This position is only open to GVSU students currently enrolled in a minimum of 6 credit hours and with eligible work-study status.
 Students working remotely must work from MI, IL, NC, or AZ.
-Students must apply through GVSU’s Handshake system.

 INT 100/201-Approved Programs